Roll it out without touching your training stack.

 To teams

 “This is reflective and formative, not a test.
 You write about a real moment you used AI, and you get feedback that helps you build judgement you can carry between tools.
-It’s not monitoring your keystrokes — it’s your own reflection, in your own words.”
+It’s not monitoring your keystrokes.
+It’s your own reflection, in your own words.”

-Preview FAQ
+Operational FAQ

 Does it replace our AI training or LMS?

-No — it runs alongside them.
+No, it runs alongside them.
 There's no content to migrate and no course to switch off.
 It adds a thin evidence loop, it doesn't replace a workflow.

 How much time does it cost staff?